greg-raven/Uncommon-Sense/_posts/2013-04-10-congress-will-not-restrain-from-taxation.md

 ---
-title: 'Congress will not restrain from taxation'
+title: "Congress will not restrain from taxation"
 layout: post
 categories:
 - taxation